the Norbaforce Mark II

 Support expanded from the 87U family to the new R2 family of keyboards.
 I have worked hard to maintain backwards compatibility with the venerable old 87U family of Realforces while also adding support for the diverse new R2 ( "mid size") series, which includes a Cherry MX-compatible Realforce.

 Made in the USA by expert craftsmen.
 I don't think a project like this is worth doing if I can't produce the starry-eyed dream version of whatever I'm making.
 Nobody really needs an expensive mechanical keyboard; it is a fundamentally sentimental purchase, so I believe we should feel good about how it was made and the people who made it.
 Moving production here to the West Coast of the United States has made it possible for me to forge direct personal relationships with high-end specialist makers, bringing a new level of quality to my designs.
-Even the hand-made custom gift boxes are made right here in California.
+Even the custom-bound product credential folios (individually signed and numbered) are made right here in California.

 Heavy steel rear cover plate.
 Thanks to the amazingly positive reception to my Heavy-6 project, I have added a similar heavy steel backplate to the Norbaforce, which both increases its physical heft and also provides a more acoustically dense backing material for the housing.
 Fully assembled with an 87U, a powder coated Norbaforce Mark II weighs in at over 5½ pounds (2.5kg).